WillHarnett/my_first_node_project/README.md

 ## Next steps
  - Open Visual Studios Code (VSCode) <<< or your preferred IDE >>> and open the folder you created above in step 7
  - If you are using VSCode, you can actually use VSCode to run terminal commands.
 Just press down the following keys to bring up the terminal: Control Shift ~

 All of the following steps are under the steps folder starting with folder Step_1.
 In each Steps folder there is completed code for that step and there is a Steps file to walk you though how to get your own code/folder to look like each Step
+Steps will gradually get larger/more complex as they go along as you should be getting more familiar with how node works